MayankS1992/intercom/README.md

 office.
 The program then outputs the customers in an output file in the root location:

 1. Added Features
-    1. Code Coverage Checkers
+    1. Code Coverage Checkers (JaCoco used; Current coverage: 71%)
-    2. REST Functionalities (GET)
+    2. REST Functionalities (GET) - Retrieve the customer details in a given radius of the intercom office
     3. Unit Test & Integration Test

 ## Installation guide: